Chapter 1: Color Management

 A green BT.709 primary displayed on a BT.709 monitor will NOT look like a green BT.2020 primary displayed on a BT.2020 monitor.
 They are complete different chromaticities !

-What are these color spaces for ?
-For two things :
+How can we use these color spaces in CG ?
+For two things mainly:

-• Display Space : should match our monitors, which obviously need proper calibration (the display-referred state).
+• Display space: which should match our monitors with proper calibration (the display-referred state).

 Rendering and Display spaces

-For the Display Space, when you work on a project, you have to ask yourself : what is our display target ?
+Basically the display space should match the monitors used at your company.
+Also, when you work on a project, you have to know what your display targets are.
 Are our images going to be seen on a smartphone, on a TV set or in a theater ?
-Basically the Display Space should match the monitors used at your company.

 This is where Color Management really comes in handy.
 In a CG workflow, it is vital to know for every single step which color space you are working in.

 When you buy a monitor, you should check the coverage of these color spaces.
-For example the monitors used at a famous Parisian studio only cover 93,7% of the P3 gamut.
-That’s too low !
-We will never match perfectly the projectors from theaters.
-There is no point on working in a Display Space that does not match exactly the specifics of your monitor or needs of your project.
+There is no point on working in a display space that does not match exactly the specifics of your monitor or needs of your project.

 What is sRGB ?